Ecommerce loyalty programs are a great way to retain customers, keep them engaged with your brand, and increase revenue through repeat purchases.

 Nowadays, there are various customer touchpoints to consider.
 Customers may begin their journey on your mobile website but end up making purchases via social media.

-When choosing a loyalty program for your ecommerce site, make sure that it can track customers across different platforms so you can analyze this data later on.
+When choosing a loyalty program for your ecommerce site, make sure that it can track customers across different platforms.
+You can then analyze this data later on.

 7. Use AI to develop targeted offers

-As artificial intelligence advances, it will be able to elevate your loyalty program to the next level based on the information you are collecting now.
+As artificial intelligence advances, you can elevate your loyalty program based on the information you are collecting now.

 8. Be flexible with your tactics